ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 >
 > When dealing with dates using pandas in Python it is best to create a Series as your time column with the appropriate
 > datatype.
 Then, when writing your file(s) using [.to_csv()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_csv.html)
-> you can specify the format which your date will be written using the `date_format` parameter.
+> you can specify the format which your date will be written in using the `date_format` parameter.
 >
 > The examples below show how to use the [pandas.to_datetime()](https://pandas.pydata.org/docs/reference/api/pandas.to_datetime.html)
 > function to read various date formats.
 The process can be applied to entire columns (or Series) within a DataFrame.